cmbata1/music-generation-project/README.md

 ### 3. Download the processed dataset

 The Streamlit app cannot run without the processed sequence file.
 Download the dataset using the link [here](https://drive.google.com/uc?export=download&id=1khv6_3rRCDJ27viPqy3eqDezGD2r02KQ).

 Then, move the downloaded file into:
     `data/processed/`

-    So the full path becomes:
+So the full path to the file becomes: `data/processed/full_sequences.npz`
-    -   `data/processed/full_sequences.npz`

 ### 4. Run the Streamlit app from the project root:
 ```